mvolkmann/blog/src/lua.md

 The `__index` method can be implemented in two ways.
 It can be a table that supplies default values for missing properties or it can be a function that is passed a table and a key.
-We will see both approaches below.
+Both approaches are shown below.

 Lua does not support defining classes.
 Instead it uses a combination of tables and functions for everything.
 However, the combination of functions, tables, and metatables can be used to simulate classes.
-See the "Metatables" section for details.
+See the "Objected Oriented Programming" section below for details.

 TODO: Get examples from metatables.lua!